sat-galaxy/satgalaxy-rs/README.md

 - **Rust Toolchain**: Install Rust via rustup (https://rustup.rs/).

-- **CMake**: `satgalaxy-core` uses CMake for its build system, so ensure it's installed on your system.

 - **C/C++ Compiler**: A C/C++ compiler (like GCC, Clang, MSVC) compatible with your system is required to compile satgalaxy-core.

 ### Installation